Lazer Maze

 Lazer Maze is a 1982 turn-based strategy video game written by James D. Spain and published by Avant-Garde Creations.

 Gameplay

-Lazer Maze is a game in which two futuristic warriors from enemy sides engage in one-to-one combat.
+Lazer Maze is a game in which two futuristic warriors from enemy sides engage in one-on-one combat.

 Reception

 Stanley Greenlaw reviewed the game for Computer Gaming World, and stated that "LM is a different kind of game and for that reason alone is worth looking at.
 It is a worthy addition to the arcade game field."